 Earth Day is not only a time to appreciate the natural world around you, but to make positive changes for our environment.
-While we hope you value nature every day, take a few minutes to make a difference on April 22 in honor of the 52nd annual Earth Day.
+While we hope you value nature every day, take a few minutes to make a difference on April 22 in honor of Earth Day.
 Not sure where to start?
 Read on for a few simple suggestions.

 Help with a cleanup project

 Seek out local volunteering opportunities for trail cleanup projects or create your own.
 All you need is a positive attitude, pair of gloves and garbage bags or buckets to remove refuse.
 White Birch Outfitters in Gaylord has an annual Iron Belle Trail cleanup project, which will take place in late April/early May.
 Follow their Facebook page for more information.

 Not only will riding your bike give you a boost of energy to start your day, but it also cuts down tremendously on air pollution.
 While visiting our area, you can experience “green” transportation in true up north style!